Spectra for Toeplitz Operators Associated with a Constrained Subalgebra: Toeplitz operators with analytic symbols

-We now take a brief hiatus from discussion of analytic symbols to establish that $\sigma(T^t_\phi)$ is contained in the closed convex hull of the essential range of $\phi$, a result true for \textit{any} $\phi\in L^\infty$.
-This result is analogous to the classical result for unconstrained Toeplitz operators.
-An important part of this proof is \cite[Lemma 4.5]{pfefferjury}, which observes that $\|\phi\|_\infty = \|T^t_\phi\|$.
+Before we turn to real-valued symbols, we provide a brief discussion of arbitrary symbols to establish that $\sigma(T^t_\phi)$ is contained in the closed convex hull of the essential range of $\phi$, a result true for \textit{any} $\phi\in L^\infty$.
+This result is directly analogous to the classical result by Brown and Halmos for unconstrained Toeplitz operators (see \cite[Corollary~7.19]{banachtech}).
+An important part of the proof of the following result is \cite[Lemma 4.5]{pfefferjury}, which observes that $\|\phi\|_\infty = \|T^t_\phi\|$.

 In order to show this spectral inclusion, we first note that the closed convex hull of a set $E\subseteq \C$ is the intersection of all open half-planes that contain $E$ (e.g. see \cite[Lemma 7.17]{banachtech}.)
 We denote the closed convex hull of the essential range of a function $\phi$ by